Hillary M. Stemple*

 - Co-Speaker, "Telemedicine is Here!
 What Your Clients Need to Know," American Association of Nurse Attorneys (TAANA) 2018 Annual Meeting and Educational Conference; August 16– 18, 2018 (Denver, CO)

-- Co-Speaker, "Fraud and Abuse Under the Microscope," Annual Center for Telehealth and e-Health Law (CTeL) Executive Telehealth Summit; June 14, 2018 (Washington, DC)
+- Co-Speaker, "Fraud and Abuse Under the Microscope," Center for Telehealth and e-Health Law (CTeL) Spring Telehealth Summit; June 14, 2018 (Washington, DC)

 - Moderator, "In The Driver’s Seat: Leveraging Telehealth," American Telemedicine Association’s 2018 Annual Conference; April 29, 2018 (Chicago, IL)